Russell Wilson shows support as Duane Brown, Jamal Adams continue their ‘hold-in’ from Seahawks

-The Seahawks’ star quarterback wants his left tackle back on the field, and Russell Wilson expressed support for Duane Brown’s pursuit of a contract extension from the team.
+The Seahawks’ star quarterback wants his left tackle back on the field as Russell Wilson expressed support for Duane Brown’s pursuit of a contract extension from the team.

 “Not having Duane Brown out there is, you know, a pretty significant deal,” Wilson said Sunday.
 “Because I think he’s one of the best left tackles in the game.
 There’s no arguing it.
 I think he’s as good as it gets.”